-- We have generated no revenue from commercial sales and our future profitability is uncertain. - If we fail to obtain the capital necessary to fund our operations. - Raising additional capital may cause dilution to our existing stockholders. - There is substantial doubt about our ability to continue as a going concern. - We have incurred net losses every year and expect to continue to incur increased expenses.
+- We have generated no revenue from commercial sales and our future profitability is uncertain. - If we fail to obtain the capital necessary to fund our operations, we will be unable to continue or complete our product development and you will likely lose your entire investment. - Raising additional capital may cause dilution to our existing stockholders. - There is substantial doubt about our ability to continue as a going concern. - We have incurred net losses every year and expect to continue to incur increased expenses. - Failure to maintain effective internal control over our financial reporting in accordance with Section 404 of Sarbanes-Oxley could cause our financial reports to be inaccurate.